nuclei/grid/README.md

 ### Columns & Rows
 If you don't want to set your rows and columns via the attributes you can use the css variables `--grid-columns` and `--grid-rows`.
 You can either change them inside your media queries or you can define them for specific sizes, e.g. `--grid-columns-m`.

+If you need something more specific you can always just overwrite the `grid-template-columns` and `grid-template-rows` property via your css.

 ## Events
 ### sizechange